 NYC DOT is pleased to announce the release of Cycling in the City, an update on cycling trends in New York City.
 This brief examines data from the New York City Community Health Survey and national surveys, on-going bike counts, and Citi Bike to assess how frequently New Yorkers are using cycling as a mode of transportation and how that frequency is changing over time.

-More than eight-hundred thousand New Yorkers ride a bike regularly—140,000 more than just five years ago.
-It is estimated that over 460,000 cycling trips are made each day in New York City—triple the amount taken 15 years ago.
+Approximately nine-hundred thousand New Yorkers ride a bike regularly.
+It is estimated that over 510,000 cycling trips are made each day in New York City—triple the amount taken 15 years ago.